Volunteering: A Gateway to Communities Initiative

 Free tools for community groups

-A range of free tools and resources, to help organisations attract people from diverse backgrounds to volunteer in their programs, is available by the visiting the sa.gov.au website.
+A range of free tools and resources, to help organisations attract people from diverse backgrounds to volunteer in their programs, are available below.

 Further information and useful links